 Additionally, the recipient must comply with all applicable federal regulations.
 The recipient also must have written internal policies and procedures (e.g., a PIO's or NGO's financial rules, regulations and procedures) and must document consistent use of those policies and procedures.
 See the terms and conditions of award for the order of precedence among these requirements.
-See also sections of 2 CFR Part 200 that address a recipient's right and responsibility to maintain their own internal controls (e.g. 2 CFR 200 Subpart D, 2 CFR 200.303, 2 CFR 200.400, 2 CFR 200.403).
+See also sections of 2 CFR Part 200 that address a recipient's right and responsibility to maintain its own internal controls (e.g. 2 CFR 200 Subpart D, 2 CFR 200.303, 2 CFR 200.400, 2 CFR 200.403).
+See also monitoring and evaluation regulations established in Sec.
+3(c)(2)(A-M) of the Foreign Aid Transparency and Accountability Act of 2016 (FATAA) and Public Law 115 - 435 - Foundations for Evidence-Based Policymaking Act of 2018.

-III.
-Roles and Responsibilities
+3. Roles and Responsibilities